How To Get Rid Of Flies

 House Flies

-The house fly is light grey in colour and around 4mm – 7.5mm long with 4 black strips on thorax.
+The house fly is light grey in colour and around 4mm – 7.5mm long with 4 black strips on its thorax.
 The abdomen is rather pale along the margin and sides and two transparent wings.
 These flies can be difficult to control once they gain access to your property because they can reproduce very quickly if there is a breeding source.
 You’ll want to get the fly swatter out immediately as soon as you see one fly into your open door.

 Fruit Flies